charlesweir/WordImagesAndTables/README.md

-# Image, Table and Reference Support for Microsoft Word

-Make Microsoft Word support images, tables, links and bibliographies properly!
+# Excellent Microsoft Word Plug-in for Images and Tables

-# Why Use this Package?
+This plug-in makes Word into a desktop publisher, making it easy to put images and tables in frames and laying them out automatically.

-Microsoft Word is pretty poor at positioning images and tables.
+On its own, Microsoft Word is pretty poor at positioning images and tables.
 Normally you have to position images manually; captions don't work very well; and when you add text or change anything, everything ends up in a mess.
 But it doesn't have to be like that.
 Other word processing packages are rather good at positioning images and tables: Latex users point with pride at its clever image positioning; FrameMaker flows everything around pictures.
 But Microsoft Word is programmable, so why not make Word do the same?

 This add-in does just that.
 It makes it easy to insert pictures and tables within frames, and lays out all those frames in your document in a pleasing way so that each frame is as close as possible to the main reference to it, without being constrained to be on the same page.